SIAM IMR25: Meshing Contest

 • Meshing use (state the problem of physics/engineering the mesh is intended to be used for, specify analysis type)

-Either model can be meshed individually or both models can be meshed and combined in an inventive or impressive way.
-The goal is to produce a great picture demonstrating good meshing technique.
-A challenge of these models is representing sharp or small features in the mesh.
-The models contain only a single (or a few) surfaces, without sharp features represented by CAD curves and vertices.
-Remember, the winner of the Meshing Contest goes on the SIAM IMR25 t-shirt.
+Either model can be meshed in its entirety or only a subregion may be focused on.
+Or both models could be meshed and combined in an inventive or impressive way.
+The goal is to produce a great picture demonstrating meshing methods.
+The winner of the Meshing Competition goes on the 2026 IMR t-shirt.

 Session

 Presenters will give a one-minute presentation advertising their meshing contest entry using a single Powerpoint (.ppt) slide.
 Afterwards, attendees will be encouraged to visit the entries and discuss the details with the presenter.
-The attendees will be invited to vote on the best meshing contest entry from an aesthetic point of view: the winning entry will be featured on next year’s t-shirt.
+The attendees will be invited to vote on the best meshing contest entry from an aesthetic point of view: the winning entry will be featured on next year’s T-Shirt.
 The logistics for printing and getting the poster to the venue are the responsibility of the author.
-Please do not laminate your poster.

 Submission